-Germany toughens security rules in response to Berlin attack
+Germany Toughens Security Rules in Response to Berlin Attack

-Germany's Interior Minister Thomas de Maizi're, left, and Justice Minister Heiko Maas attend a joint news conference in Berlin, Germany, Tuesday, Jan.
-10, 2017.
-Germany's interior and justice ministers agreed Tuesday to toughen the rules on deporting failed asylum-seekers and monitoring extremists in response to last month's deadly truck attack on a Christmas market.
+Germany's interior and justice ministers agreed Tuesday to toughen the rules on deporting failed asylum-seekers and monitoring extremists - a response to last month's deadly truck attack on a Christmas market.
+The proposed measures include extending the period that people can be detained before deportation, making extremists wear electronic ankle monitors and withholding foreign aid to countries who fail to take their citizens back.

 |Title